-Here goes: I spend four hours and 30 minutes on my phone every single day.
+I spend four hours and 30 minutes on my phone every single day.
 On average, I “pick it up” 131 times every 24 hours.
-My personal record this year is 172 pick-ups, which happened on Saturday, January 29th.
+My personal record this year is 172 pick-ups, which happened on January 29.
 I could’ve sworn I’d spent that day running through snow and sitting in bars with friends, but I guess I spent a good chunk of it fishing for a phone in my pocket.

-Heading into 2022, I decided I wanted to gather more information and introspection on my relationship with my phone.
+Recently, I decided to gather more information and introspection on my relationship with my phone.
 How did I get here?
 What do I use it for that’s actually instrumental in my day-to-day?
 Are there certain apps making a positive impact on my life?
 What’s something I’m having trouble kicking to the curb, and why?
 In order to attempt to answer those questions, I staged a small experiment, which has its roots in research conducted by a smattering of neuroscientists and evolutionary biologists.

-Namely: I ditched my phone for three days.
+In short, I ditched my phone for three days.
 No pick-ups, no texts, no quick checks.
 Just 72 hours of absolute darkness.
-For the entirety of the experiment, I didn’t even knew where it was.
+For the entirety of the experiment, I didn’t even know where it was.
 I texted a few friends and family that I’d be off the grid for a bit, to email me in the case of an emergency, and then handed it off to a family member, who hid it in a corner of the house.
-That period officially ended three hours ago, at which point I was reunited with my beloved rectangle.
+After that three-day break, I was reunited with my beloved rectangle.
 How did it go?
-Have I found inner peace?
+Did I find inner peace?
 Is my brain rewired?
 Or am I still a slovenly, Apple-obsessed lush?
 Well, let’s call it a bit of a mixed bag.

-I should note: my three-day experiment wasn’t an arbitrary selection of days.
-It dovetailed from research into the “three-day effect,” so dubbed by University of Utah’s Dr. David Strayer, which focuses as much on nature’s capability to reset the brain as a phone’s tendency to overload it.
-Strayer, as noted in Michael Easter’s much-celebrated book The Comfort Crisis, decided to investigate a sensation he’d long been anecdotally familiar with, from backpacking in southern Utah: “the buzz … that altered spectrum of thinking that seems to enhance perception and peacefulness and dial back time and space.”
+I should note that my three-day experiment wasn’t an arbitrary selection of days.
+It dovetailed from research into the “three-day effect,” so dubbed by University of Utah’s David Strayer, Ph.D., which focuses as much on nature’s capability to reset the brain as a phone’s tendency to overload it.
+Strayer, as noted in Michael Easter’s much-celebrated book The Comfort Crisis, decided to investigate a sensation he’d long been anecdotally familiar with from backpacking in southern Utah: “the buzz…that altered spectrum of thinking that seems to enhance perception and peacefulness and dial back time and space.”

-He had half of the students take a RAT test (a 40-question word-association game meant to measure creativity) before a three-day backcountry expedition, and the other half directly after.
+He had half of the students take a Remote Associates Test (or RAT, a 40-question word-association game meant to measure creativity) before a three-day backcountry expedition, and the other half directly after.
 He expected higher scores from the second group of test-takers, but he was floored when they performed 50% better, on average, than the first group.
 In the decade since that initial study, the three-day effect has been further proven by studies (which have focused on everything from its positive impact on stress levels in white-collar employees to PTSD in veterans), discussed on podcasts and featured in self-help books.

 For my detox, I was relieved of my phone on Sunday at noon, had Monday and Tuesday fully off, and was given it back at noon on Wednesday.
 It’s impossible to pinpoint a single prevailing emotion that I felt throughout this period, but I’ll confess that it started with a measure of withdrawal.
-While phone use isn’t officially designated as an addiction in the American Psychiatric Association’s official manual of mental disorders, The New York Times reports that “there is a growing number of mental health specialists who recognize that people can get addicted to their smartphones.”
+While phone overuse isn’t officially designated as an addiction by the American Psychiatric Association, The New York Times reported that “there is a growing number of mental health specialists who recognize that people can get addicted to their smartphones.”

 Over the years, we’ve learned more and more about the design philosophy behind a platform like Instagram.
 The app was originally conceived by a group of Silicon Valley app developers who are fluent in what’s known as “behavioral design.”
 Back in 2014, a Stanford University lecturer explained to Business Insider, somewhat ominously, that Instagram founder Kevin Systrom “knows a lot.”
 Systrom himself went to Stanford, and majored in symbolic systems, “a field that lies at the intersection of psychology and computer science.”

 At its very core, Instagram is designed to be addictive.
-Earlier this year, ex-employees of Apple, Facebook and Google dished on the three-pronged approach that developers shoot for when programming the apps we can’t get enough of: sufficient motivation, an action, and a trigger.
+Ex-employees of Apple, Facebook and Google have dished on the three-pronged approach that developers shoot for when programming the apps we can’t get enough of: sufficient motivation, an action and a trigger.
 In Instagram-speak, this could be summed up as a user’s desire for something to happen (they’ve come to associate Instagram with the release of happy neurotransmitters like dopamine and serotonin), a user’s ability to interact with it without any issue (open the app with a click of the button and like something right away) and a user’s incidental relationship to the app (in the form of vibrations and notifications).

-As an app developer named Peter Mezyk summarized last year: “The success of an app is often measured by the extent to which it introduces a new habit.”
+As an app developer named Peter Mezyk summarized: “The success of an app is often measured by the extent to which it introduces a new habit.”

-I quickly learned the extent of my habits on Sunday afternoon, as I weathered a flustered, irritable mood that extended well into Monday.
+I quickly learned the extent of my habits on the Sunday afternoon, as I weathered a flustered, irritable mood that extended well into Monday.
 Timing obviously played a role there, but not in a way, I think, that should discount what I was feeling.
 If anything, I found it illuminating.
-I hadn’t realized how much I relied on my phone the night before a daunting seven new days of work.
-That’s part of the modern appeal of social media — it offers opportunities to commiserate over shared dread (e.g., Sunday Scaries) and can serve as a reminder, however hollow, that you’re not alone.
+I hadn’t realized how much I relied on my phone the night before another daunting week of work.
+That’s part of the modern appeal of social media: it offers opportunities to commiserate over shared dread (e.g., Sunday Scaries) and can serve as a reminder, however hollow, that you’re not alone.
 But does that ritual actually link us to others?
 Or is it just a self-medicating mechanism?
 I suspect it’s a bit of both.

 The trickiest part about this experiment was that I still had work to do, all of which occurs on my laptop.
 I don’t own an iPad, so I had no “cousin” to the iPhone handy, but a computer is a screen all the same, and conventionally demands my attention for eight hours or more on a weekday.
 Fortunately, I’m not logged in to many apps, services and social accounts on my work laptop, so I couldn’t exactly simulate my phone’s experience online.
 But I did find myself spending more time on my computer, to read articles and fiddle around with my calendar, as if my subconscious was trying to meet my usual quota of screen time.
 It’s hard to see a world where only sacrificing one’s phone could possibly constitute a proper three-day effect.
 If anything, it made me somewhat horrified that those iPhone stats (4.5 hours, 131 pick-ups a day) were supplementing my usual responsibilities on the computer.